top of page

 Writer's picture: Becky WeiseBecky Weise

-It was a Sunday.
-The weather was beautiful with temperatures in the low 70s.
-The sun was shining.
-We had planned to wean calves in December, but we had too much rain.
-You won’t hear me complaining about rain after the last several years of severe drought.
-The calves and the momma’s were all in good shape because of the beautiful grass and the rain.
+It was a beautiful Sunday.
+The weather was perfect, with temperatures in the low 70s.
+The sun shone brightly, creating a lovely atmosphere.
+We had planned to wean the calves in December, but the rain delayed us.
+You won’t hear me complaining about rain after years of severe drought.
+Thankfully, the calves and their mothers were in great shape, thanks to the lush grass provided by the recent rain.

 Spring calves welcome Fall calves as they are weaned.

-If you know of anyone looking for an automatic head gate that is only one year old, tell them to give me a call.
+If you know of anyone interested in an automatic head gate, which is only a year old, please have them give me a call!

 Tarter Series 6 Automatic Head Gate - 1 year old - call (979) 540-7164 if interested.

-All of the momma’s were sad to see their babies get on the trailer, but now they can have a break before the next baby comes along in a few months.
-We wean when the calves are 6-8 months old.
-That is when we haul them to our place in Warda where they can also get over missing their mommas.
-Cows are so nurturing and loving.
-It takes several days before they stop crying.
+All the moms were sad to see their babies loaded onto the trailer.
+However, they now have a break before the next calves arrive in a few months.
+We typically wean the calves when they are 6-8 months old.
+At this time, we transport them to our pasture in Warda to help them adjust to being away from their mothers.
+Cows are incredibly nurturing, and it often takes several days for them to stop crying.

 Featured Posts